bentaherghassen/gymCompteur/README.md

-# Gym-Compteur a snazzy app using Ionic 4
+# Gym-Counter a snazzy app using Ionic 4

 # by .Ghassen < ben taher />